Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 ### 3.3 Sentiment analysis

-For my sentiment analysis, I used VADER (Valence Aware Dictionary and sEntiment Reasoner), "a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media" [^2].
+For my sentiment analysis, I used VADER (Valence Aware Dictionary and sEntiment Reasoner), "a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media" <sup id="a2">[2](#f2)</sup>.
 VADER is also part of NLTK.
 From previous experience with NLTK functions, I suspected this would take a very long time (and it did).
 I first tried VADER on a [sample of 10,000 blogs](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#First-try:-VADER).

 VADER returns polarity scores for a given text.
 The output is in the form of a dictionary.